 The gel padding on the Superflow is surprisingly effective at absorbing vibration without feeling overly squishy.
 Coming from a leather saddle, I’m used to the idea that firmer is better for long rides.
 Avoid sinking into soft padding, the argument goes, and you’ll have less surface area in contact with the saddle and therefore less chafing.

 The gel padding on the Superflow, however, works really well for me.
 I do a lot of long days on gravel and dirt and a little padding definitely helps take the sting out of rough surfaces.
-It also seems to flex under my sit bones just enough to accomodate the movement of my pelvis as I pedal.
-When I’m on the bike for 18 or 20 hours, several days in a row, these small improvements add up to a big difference.
+It also seems to flex under my sit bones just enough to accommodate the movement of my pelvis as I pedal.
+When I’m on the bike for 18 or 20 hours at a time, several days in a row, these small improvements add up to a big difference.

 Yet the Diva Gel Superflow remains in good condition!
-Aside from a bit of fading where the printed text has been rubbed (purely cosmetic), it’s looking almost as good as new.
+Aside from a bit of fading where the printed text has been rubbed (purely cosmetic) and a little bit of wear on the nose, it’s almost as good as new.